ministryofjustice/offenders-api/README.md

  => "0029d940-a835-418a-af7d-37e7cd6edd10"
 ```

-An accept header containing the API version can be passed, currently this defaults to version 1 if not passed.
+An accept header containing the API version can be passed, currently this defaults to version 1 if nothing is passed.